JonathanReeve/jonreeve.com/Readme.md

 # Jonreeve.com

 This is my personal website, jonreeve.com.

-Rewritten in Haskell because I'm crazy.
+## Technical Details

+This uses the wonderful static site manager [Rib](https://github.com/srid/rib/), along with other Haskell tools.

 ## Running